RTEMS/rtems-docs/cpu_supplement/sparc.rst

 Processor Initialization
 ------------------------

-It is the responsibility of the application’s initialization code to initialize the TBR and install trap handlers for at least the register window overflow and register window underflow conditions.
+It is the responsibility of the application's initialization code to initialize the TBR and install trap handlers for at least the register window overflow and register window underflow conditions.
 Traps should be enabled before invoking any subroutines to allow for register window management.
 However, interrupts should be disabled by setting the Processor Interrupt Level (pil) field of the psr to 15.
-RTEMS installs it’s own Trap Table as part of initialization which is initialized with the contents of the Trap Table in place when the ``rtems_initialize_executive`` directive was invoked.
+RTEMS installs it's own Trap Table as part of initialization which is initialized with the contents of the Trap Table in place when the ``rtems_initialize_executive`` directive was invoked.
 Upon completion of executive initialization, interrupts are